 As the name suggests, the Triple Driver BT in-ears feature the company’s triple driver technology as well as hi-res audio support for Android devices via Sony’s LDAC codec.
 While they're great for Android devices iPhone users aren’t left out either, as the headphones are also optimized for AAC lossy digital audio compression.

 However, while the wired 1MORE Triple Driver in-ears represented a home run for the company, the 1MORE Triple Driver BTs have a few fundamental flaws that stop us recommending it to anyone but audiophiles.
 Here’s why.

 Price and availability

 Compared to similar models like the Bose SoundSport Frees, this is pretty expensive.
 But is the price justified?
-Read on to find out what we thought of the wireless buds.
+You'll just have to read on to find out.

 The 1MORE Triple Driver BT in-ears are neckbuds, which means they aren’t truly wireless.
 Instead, they have a separate part that rests comfortably on your neck.
 The earbuds are connected to the neck section via a thin rubber-coated cable, which feels comfortable, if not particularly durable.

 The earbud housings are the exact same design and materials you’ll find on the wired Triple Driver in-ear model.
 Milled out of a metal alloy, the earbud housings look and feel luxurious but durable at the same time.
 The rest of the headphone is made of silicone and plastic, keeping them lightweight for extended listening sessions.